 NHL 18 is very much the same game from the last couple years, it does however finally include all the modes and some on top of that.
 The Threes is the most fun I've had in a long time within the game, but it does make it hard to play a regular match.
 They took a great amount of care here with how it all plays, the announcers and making this a special part of the package.
 The draft option is also fun and a fantastic way to celebrate the expansion team coming into the league.
 Overall this is a solid package for those getting their yearly fixed, players that want to return after awhile and general fans of the sport.
 If you've played the last couple not too much has changed, but the extra modes are compelling.

-Review Done on NHL 18 for Xbox One
+NHL 18 Review on Xbox One